-In this tutorial we will show you how to install Buildbot on CentOS 7 server.
-For those of you who didn’t know, Buildbot is a continuous integration tool based on Python which automates the build, test and release software cycles.
-It is built using the Twisted networking engine, supports parallel execution of jobs across multiple platforms and it is compatible with all major operating systems.
+In this tutorial, we will show you how to install Buildbot on CentOS 7.
+For those of you who didn’t know, Buildbot is a continuous integration tool based on Python which automates the build, test, and release software cycles.
+It is built using the Twisted networking engine, supports parallel execution of jobs across multiple platforms, and is compatible with all major operating systems.

 Install Buildbot on CentOS 7